tanseefshahid/tanseefshahid.github.io/_portfolio/portfolio-5.md

     - Plate types (e.g., sizes, fonts, and formats).
     - Environmental factors (e.g., lighting, motion blur, and occlusions).
   - Augmented data with transformations like rotation, scaling, and cropping to improve model robustness.

-  ### Optical Character Recognition (OCR)
-  - Extracted detected license plates and processed them using OCR to recognize alphanumeric characters.
-  - Preprocessed plates with techniques such as:
-    - **Noise Reduction**: Improved text clarity by removing artifacts.
-    - **Contrast Enhancement**: Enhanced character visibility for better recognition accuracy.

   ### Model Training and Optimization
   - Fine-tuned YOLOv2 for license plate detection, achieving high precision and recall.